Cameron McGeehan

 McGeehan began his youth career at Fulham before joining Chelsea and later Norwich City.
 He captained Norwich to victory in the 2012–13 FA Youth Cup, scoring in both legs of the final against his former club Chelsea.
 While at Norwich, McGeehan had two loan spells both at Luton Town, helping the team win promotion to League Two, and a short loan spell with Cambridge United.
 McGeehan made his move to Luton permanent in 2015, staying for two seasons before joining Championship club Barnsley for an undisclosed fee in the summer of 2017.
 He joined Belgian side Oostende in August 2020.

 Early life and family

 McGeehan was born in Kingston upon Thames, Greater London, to Kevin McGeehan and Julie Allen.
 He is the third of four children, with two older sisters, Lilli and Gracie and a younger brother, Freddie, who plays tennis at the University of Utah.
 He attended Tiffin School where he played both rugby and cricket.
-He also excelled academically, achieving straight As at GCSE.
 In October 2021, McGheehan announced his engagement to Made in Chelsea star Tiff Watson.